 On a cliff above the caves is the Temple of Valadier, built in 1828, reached by a path going up the hill.
 A moving living nativity pageant is held there on December 26 and 30 with more than 300 actors.

-In addition to the caves, the Gola della Rossa and Frasassi Regional Nature Park has many interesting natural features to explore on hiking paths.
+In addition to the caves, the Gola della Rossa and Frasassi Regional Nature Park have many interesting natural features to explore on hiking paths.